There are a lot of different things happening on this blog. I am not sorry whatsoever.

 What else can I find on this blog?

-There are also two series currently running on this blog:
+There are currently two main series running on this blog:

 - Some Interesting Things I’ve Read (or Watched) Lately, where I talk about interesting books, games, videos, etc. that I thought were worth my time.
 These aren’t quite reviews – sometimes I end up rambling about tangentially related thoughts instead – but they’re close.